Skip to main content

 Wednesday, September 26, 2007

-left to right: Karl N. Reid, dean, OSU College of Engineering, Architecture and Technology; Mark Mawdsley, managing director of Asia Operations, ETS-Lindgren; Chris Brown, director of sales, ETS-Lindgren; Doug Bailey, manager, ETS-Lindgren Durant Plant; Stephen W. S. McKeever, vice president for research and technology transfer, OSU; Kefeng Liu, product development manager, ETS-Lindgren; Michael Foegelle, director of technology, ETS-Lindgren; Charles Farris, consultant, CF Scientific Systems.
+From left: Karl N. Reid, dean, OSU College of Engineering, Architecture and Technology; Mark Mawdsley, managing director of Asia Operations, ETS-Lindgren; Chris Brown, director of sales, ETS-Lindgren; Doug Bailey, manager, ETS-Lindgren Durant Plant; Stephen W. S. McKeever, vice president for research and technology transfer, OSU; Kefeng Liu, product development manager, ETS-Lindgren; Michael Foegelle, director of technology, ETS-Lindgren; Charles Farris, consultant, CF Scientific Systems.

-Stillwater, Okla.—An ETS-Lindgren gift of a Smart 80 reverberation chamber valued at $275,000 to Oklahoma State University’s School of Electrical and Computer Engineering enhances the university’s national reputation in the area of electromagnetic compatibility.
-ETS-Lindgren officials were in Stillwater recently for an appreciation event hosted by the OSU Foundation and the OSU Vice President for Research and Technology Transfer.
+An ETS-Lindgren gift of a $275,000 Smart 80 reverberation chamber to Oklahoma State University’s School of Electrical and Computer Engineering enhances the university’s national reputation in electromagnetic compatibility.

-Commenting on the gift, Stephen W. S. McKeever, vice president for research and technology transfer, acknowledged the generous gift of ETS-Lindgren and the commitment of the company in advancing the technology through education and training.
+Commenting on the gift, Stephen W.S.
+McKeever, vice president for research and technology transfer, acknowledged ETS-Lindgren's generous gift and the company's commitment to advancing technology through education and training.

-According to ETS-Lindgren President Bruce Butler, the company has a long-standing history of partnering with universities to further science and technology.
+According to ETS-Lindgren President Bruce Butler, the company has a longstanding history of partnering with universities to further science and technology.

 The Smart 80 reverberation chamber is used to evaluate the emissions and immunity of electronic devices in the frequency range of 80MHz to 18GHz.
 The reverberation chamber is co-located next to an anechoic chamber at the University Multispectral Laboratories at OSU’s Richmond Hills complex.
 There are only six locations in the United States where this combination of testing can be accomplished in one location.